IkBenDeSjaak/devops-minor/ddd.md

 Een commando verandert iets binnen iets.
 Een aggregate is eigenlijk het hoofdonderwerp van je commando's.

 - **Entity pattern**: Object with unique identity.
 Model in db, heeft een id zoals postcode + huisnr.
-- **Value object** Value has no identity.
+- **Value object**: Value has no identity.
 Entity zonder id, gedefinieerd door al zn waarden.
 Bijv een postzegel.
 - **Domain events**: Something that happened in the domain that you want other parts of the same domain (in-process) to be aware of.
 Bijv: OrderStarted.

 ![Aggregate voorbeeld](/images/ddd-aggregate.png)